Nordic Indo-Germanic People: Towards a Greater German Reich

-Following the French defeat in 1940, Nazi ideologists saw an opportunity to assert the Indo-Germanic, specifically Nordic, origins of populations long settled on French soil.
-The Bretons, and more broadly the Celts, were incorporated into the broader Indo-Germanic family.
-Ahnenerbe researchers, studying sites in the Carnac region, particularly the burial sites, noted similarities to royal tumuli found in central Germany.
-These similarities were used to suggest a shared social organization and racial kinship between the Bretons and Indo-Germanic peoples.
-Furthermore, the motifs depicted on the megaliths were cited as evidence of the connection between the Bretons and Scandinavians.
-Archaeologist Wolfgang Kimmig, in his research on discoveries in occupied France, linked these findings to the urnfield civilization, a culture strongly represented in Baden.
-The proximity of these regions to each other led German researchers to propose that the Proto-Celts, and by extension the Celts, were Indo-Germanic peoples descended from an ancient wave of Indo-Germanic migration.
-This was supported by descriptions from ancient Greek and Roman sources, which characterized the Celts as racially similar to the Germans.
+Starting in 1940, the French defeat provided an opportunity to establish the Indo-Germanic, Nordic origins of populations long established on French soil.
+The Bretons, and more broadly the Celts, were thus annexed to the family of Indo-Germanic peoples.
+For the Ahnenerbe researchers dispatched to the site, the human constructions in the Carnac region, and especially the burial sites, are similar to the numerous royal tumulus found in central Germany, and attest to the unequal social organization and racial kinship between the Bretons and the Indo-Germanic peoples.
+In addition, the similarity of the motifs depicted on the megaliths testifies to the kinship between Bretons and Scandinavians.
+Likewise, archaeologist Wolfgang Kimmig, author of a thesis on the subject, has documented discoveries in occupied France linked to the urn-field civilization, which was strongly represented in Baden.
+The proximity of the places where this civilization flourished and the places where the Celts appeared prompted German researchers to put forward the idea that the Proto-Celts, and hence their descendants, the Celts, were Indo-Germans descended from an ancient wave of Indo-Germanic settlement.
+Related to the Germans, they resembled them, as the descriptions given by ancient Greek and Roman authors attest.